History of the FA Cup: Minnows, cup runs and giant killings

+Blackburn Rovers are the only surviving club to have won the FA Cup three years in a row, in 1883, 1884 and 1885.
+This feat was also achieved first by Wanderers FC with wins in 1876, 1877 and 1878, but Wanderers were dissolved in 1887, having not reached a single final since 1878 despite that win meaning they won 5 of the first 7 FA Cup seasons.

 In 1894, Notts County became the first club outside the top division to win the FA Cup: Notts County finished 3rd in Division Two that season.
 However, as they have not won the FA Cup since then, this means that Notts County have been waiting longer than any other winning professional club to win the trophy for a second time.
 Their first ever final appearance had come three years earlier in 1891, where they were defeated 3–1 by Blackburn Rovers at The Oval, despite having beaten the same side 7–1 in the league only a week earlier.

 In 1901 Tottenham Hotspur became the first team from outside the Football League to win the FA Cup since the league was founded, with a 3–1 replay victory over Sheffield United.

 1958 saw Leeds United beaten 2–1 at home to Cardiff City in the third round for the third consecutive year.

 In 1958–59, Third Division club Norwich City had one of the great cup runs, beating Tottenham and Manchester United and holding Luton Town to a draw in the semi-final before losing the replay.
 Their progress from the first round proper included wins over Ilford, Swindon Town (replay), Manchester United, Cardiff City, Tottenham Hotspur, Sheffield United (replay).

-When Sunderland beat Leeds United 1–0 in the 1973 FA Cup Final, Sunderland were the first Cup winners from outside the top flight since West Bromwich Albion in 1931.
+When Sunderland beat Leeds United 1–0 in the 1973 FA Cup final, Sunderland were the first Cup winners from outside the top flight since West Bromwich Albion in 1931.
 The feat was repeated twice over the next seven seasons (by Southampton in 1976 and West Ham United in 1980) but has not been accomplished since.

 In 1980, West Ham United became the last side to date to win the competition from outside the top division in football.
 They were a Second Division outfit when they beat holders Arsenal 1–0 thanks to a goal by Trevor Brooking.
 Four second-level clubs – Queens Park Rangers in 1982, Sunderland in 1992, Millwall in 2004 and Cardiff City in 2008 – have since reached the final, though all four lost.